|Mon, Tues, Wed,Fri||7:30am - 4:30pm|

 What is a Community School "Zone"?
-To ensure that families living near Community Schools have a stronger chance of admittance, SPPS created Community School Zones.
+To ensure that families living near Community Schools have a stronger chance of admittance, SPPS created Elementary Community School Zones.
 These geographic boundaries give priority to students living within these boundaries.
-Students living within Community School Zones have a better chance for admission to their Community School by completing an application by February 23, 2018.
+Students living within Community School Zones have a better chance for admission to their Community School by submitting an application by February 3, 2023.

 Community School Zones were drawn to: